Virginia Tech® home

 Cosmetics:

 Keep makeup conservative.
-A little is usually better than none for a polished look.
+A little can contribute to a polished look; decide what works best for your self image and comfort.
 Nails should be clean and well groomed.
 Avoid extremes of nail length and polish color, especially in conservative industries.

 Shoes:

 Should be leather or fabric / micro fiber.
 Shoe styles and heel heights come and go.
 Choose closed-toe pumps.
 Regardless of what is in style, avoid extremes; no stilettos or chunky platforms.
-Make certain you can walk comfortably in your shoes; hobbling in uncomfortable shoes does not convey a professional appearance, and unfortunately can make you look foolish.
+Make certain you can walk comfortably in your shoes; hobbling in uncomfortable shoes does not convey a professional appearance or wise judgment.
+And if your feet are in pain, this interferes with keeping your mind and energy focused on interacting professionally.

 Hosiery: